KCEvers/sdbuildR/README.md

 ## Limitations

-Unlike in other System Dynamics software, sdbuildR minimally supports non-negative stocks and flows.
+- Unlike in other System Dynamics software, sdbuildR minimally supports non-negative stocks and flows.
 Setting stocks to non-negative will not adjust flows.
 In any case, enforcing either stocks or flows to be non-negative is not recommended, as it may mask model misspecification.
 Stocks and flows that logically cannot be negative (e.g., animals or deaths) should ideally remain non-negative as a result of the model’s equations and parameters, rather than by forcing them to be non-negative.

-In addition, sdbuildR does not support vectorized operations.
+- sdbuildR does not support vectorized operations, destructuring assignment, or variable constraints.

+- sdbuildR does not support the Insight Maker functions Pause(), Fix(), Map(), Filter(), and Repeat().
+A message is issued if any of these are detected.

 ## Other System Dynamics software